-- GeneStrat ddPCR, GeneStrat NGS and VeriStrat tests, marketed as part of our IQLung testing strategy, are used following diagnosis of lung cancer to detect the presence of mutations in the tumor and the state of the patient's immune system to help guide treatment decisions.
+- GeneStrat® ddPCR, GeneStrat NGS® and VeriStrat® tests, marketed as part of our IQLung IQLungTM testing strategy, are used following diagnosis of lung cancer to detect the presence of mutations in the tumor and the state of the patient's immune system to help guide treatment decisions.
 The GeneStrat ddPCR tumor genomic profiling test and the VeriStrat immune profiling test have established an average turnaround time of two business days from receipt of the blood sample, and the GeneStrat NGS test has an established average turnaround time of three business days from receipt of the blood sample, providing physicians with timely results to facilitate treatment decisions.
 The GeneStrat ddPCR test evaluates the presence of actionable mutations in lung cancer.
 The test is covered independent of stage and can be used multiple times per patient to monitor changes in mutation status.
 The GeneStrat NGS test is a broad 52 gene panel, including guideline recommended mutations that help identify advanced stage patients eligible for targeted therapy or clinical trial enrollment.
 The VeriStrat test is a blood-based proteomic test that provides a personalized view of each patient's immune response to their lung cancer.

-In developing the Company's products, the Company has built or gained access to regulatory approvals, product development know-how, biorepositories, proprietary and patented technologies, specimen collection kit manufacturing capabilities, and bioinformatics methods that it believes are important to the development of new targeted therapies, determining clinical trial eligibility and guiding treatment selection.
+In developing the Company's products, the Company has built we have developed or gained access to designed a regulatory strategy resulting in approvals, product development know-how, and clinical acumen, biorepositories, proprietary and patented technologies, specimen collection kit manufacturing capabilities, and bioinformatics methods that it believes are important to the development of new targeted therapies, determining clinical trial eligibility, and guiding treatment selection.
 The Company's testing services are made available through its clinical laboratories.